alexantaki16/Cancer_with_kaggle/README.md

 Welcome!

 This repository is the home of the cancer prediction project I have worked on!
+(Go to the master branch - you are the main right now).

 This project uses a Kaggle dataset (it is a structured dataset in the event you are wondering).
 Click [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) if you want to see the data!